GlennGoddard/Salt-Level/README.md

 # Salt-Level
-Checks level of salt in water softner brine tank
+Checks level of salt in water softner brine tank.

 Utilizes utrasonic sensor attached to a Raspberry Pi to comunicate level via email or MQTT.

-Python 2.7; not currently python 3 syntaxed
+Python 2.7; not currently python 3 syntaxed.
-Utilizes paho mqtt client (not needed if not utilizing MQTT); just comment out import of mqtt if not using Utilizes smtplib library for email communication.
+Utilizes paho mqtt client (not needed if not utilizing MQTT); just comment out import of mqtt if not using.
+Utilizes smtplib library for email communication.
 Currently no LCD display setup in script.